 Awardees by year

-The Simons Foundation congratulates the awardees who have been selected as Simons Investigators in 2014 in mathematics, theoretical physics, theoretical computer science, and the mathematical modeling of living systems.
+The Simons Foundation congratulates the awardees who have been selected as Simons Investigators in 2014 in mathematics, physics, theoretical computer science, and the mathematical modeling of living systems.

 The Simons Investigators program provides a stable base of support for outstanding scientists, enabling them to undertake long-term study of fundamental questions.

 Alex Eskin is a leading geometer with important contributions to geometric group theory, ergodic theory and number theory.
 He has applied ideas from dynamical systems to solve counting problems in the theory of Diophantine equations, the theory of the mapping class group and mathematical billiards on rational polygons.